jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Git branch confirmed clean and synchronized before the current work.

 ## Change Log

+### 2026-07-31 — Portable Staging Configuration and Local Validation Completed

+- Preserved the existing `CarlosCHD24/CarlosCHD24.github.io` template in `legacy-site-before-agentic-2026`.
+The backup and `main` both point to the verified source commit `d370ae9ff9ae220f63ffdfe09c09c84e1bcea7c9`.
+- Added environment-controlled search indexing.
+Staging exports emit `noindex, nofollow` metadata and a blocking `robots.txt`; production exports opt into indexing and advertise the generated sitemap.
+- Made the static export validator derive its expected canonical URLs and crawler behavior from the same build environment as Next.js.
+- Generalized the Pages workflow for the Carlos staging and Joaquin production repositories using `SITE_URL`, `SITE_INDEXING`, and the fail-closed `PAGES_DEPLOY_ENABLED` repository gate.
+- Kept `jgarciasuarez/web` outside the deployment allowlist and left both live Pages configurations unchanged.
+- Validation completed:
+  - Workflow YAML and whitespace validation passed.
+  - ESLint passed.
+  - Vitest passed: 2 files, 4 tests.
+  - The Carlos staging build passed TypeScript and static generation; its 78-file, 7.39 MiB export validated with `https://carloschd24.github.io` canonicals and noindex behavior.
+  - Playwright passed all 25 route, responsive, navigation, and accessibility checks against the staging export.
+  - The Joaquin production build passed TypeScript and static generation; its 78-file, 7.39 MiB export validated with `https://jgarciasuarez.github.io` canonicals and indexable crawler behavior.

 ### 2026-07-30 — Legacy Website Branch Preserved